Free Addiction Treatment Locator and referral helpline

 - Recurrent thoughts or physical desires to use drugs or alcohol

-Massachusetts Alcohol Rehab and Drug Treatment Facility Relapse Prevention Tips
+Massachusetts Drug Treatment and Alcohol Rehab Facility Relapse Prevention Tips

 When day to day problems and negative feelings take place; handle them at that moment in time.
 This prevents pressure and stress from building up and taking over your rational thoughts.